 This course is designed to be a capstone, to provide you with the opportunity to integrate your strong background in Geography or other Earth/Biological Sciences with Remote Sensing.
-The focus of the course will be to work through a project that can, at least in part, be addressed by remote sensing technology.
-You will develop a research project that suits your interests, within the limits of available data and reasonable scope.
+The focus of the course will be to work through a project that can, for the most part, be addressed by remote sensing technology.
+You will develop a research project that suits your interests, within the limits of the prescribed data and scope.
 The progress of the project will be monitored through a series of deliverables (see below).
 You will define a research question, explore data and methods that can be used to address this question, and produce an output project and presentation.
-Your instructors will help you source the data, where possible, to allow you to complete the project.
+Your instructors will help you source and use the data, where possible, to allow you to complete the project.

 The course also contains a lab exercise intended to facilitate broadening of your remote sensing skills, as well as student-lead, seminar-based, discussions and presentations.
 There will also be instructor-led and guest presentations to broaden your outlook on the application of remote sensing data to addressing a variety of issues.
-There are two quizzes based on assigned readings related to course topics.
+There are two guizzes based on assigned readings related to course topics.